codepr/codepr.github.io/_posts/2019-10-27-asyncio-pubsub.md

 {% endhighlight %}

-This allow us to write our delivery methods with no need to retrieve the running event loop.<br>
-A detail in the decorator definition that should be taken in consideration is that in the `AbstractEventLoop.call_later` call we pass in as callable argument the `func_wrapper` defined inside the `inner_func` and not only the `func` like we would've done normally.
+This allow us to write our delivery methods with no need to retrieve the running event loop, a detail in the decorator definition that should be taken in consideration is that in the `AbstractEventLoop.call_later` call we pass in as callable argument the `func_wrapper` defined inside the `inner_func` and not only the `func` like we would've done normally.
 This for the simple reason that we need to re-apply the decorator at each scheduling, if we passed just the `func` the loop would've just run the next iteration of the callable without re-scheduling it again.

 {% highlight python %}
 @run_every(5)